thiennp/frontend-mastery-hub/levels/115/README.md

-# Level 115: TypeScript with Angular
+# Level 115: Decorators

 ## Overview
-This level focuses on typescript with angular and provides comprehensive learning materials, examples, and projects.
+This level focuses on decorators and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of typescript with angular
+- Understand the core concepts of decorators
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns